 07342 652 090

-Hello and welcome to Hinckley Counselling.
-I'm Marina Broadley and for many years I have provided confidential counselling and therapy for men and women who are experiencing personal, emotional, physical and relationship difficulties in their lives.
+Hello and a warm welcome to my two practices: Hinckley Counselling and Leicester Private Counselling for Women in Groby.
+I'm Marina Broadley and for many years I have provided confidential counselling and therapy who are experiencing personal, emotional, physical and relationship difficulties in their lives.

 If you've chosen to feel better and live differently you'll be looking for a counsellor who you feel drawn to.
-From my profile here you can link to both my websites - Hinckley Counselling and Heart of Well Being.
-They are very different to all the others.
-I hope you find them helpful.
+From my profile here you can link to my websites.
+In the meantime here is information that will help you.